The beginner’s learning book can be found at Basic elements of music theory.

 Sound is perceived by our hearing, which is a result of our ears picking up vibrations in the air and translating these to our brain, where the perception of hearing comes to awareness2.

 The ear translates vibrations in the ear into neural signals.
-Air-vibrations are received by the ear drum (tympanic membrane) and transmitted by means of the three extremely small bones called ossicles (as the fossil record shows, these originally evolved from jaw bones), whose intricate lever-function is to reduce the amplitude of the vibration while increasing the energy transmitted, to the inner ear (labyrinth).
+Air-vibrations are received by the ear drum (tympanic membrane) and transmitted by means of the three extremely small bones called ossicles (as the fossil record shows, these originally evolved from jaw bones hundreds of millions of years ago), whose intricate lever-function is to reduce the amplitude of the vibration while increasing the energy transmitted, to the inner ear (labyrinth).
 The middle ear thus translates pressure waves (back) into mechanical vibrations.
 The inner ear serves two functions, those of hearing and of balance.
 The cochlea is the coiled part of the inner ear which translates the mechanical vibrations into pressure waves in its internal fluid, which are picked up by hair cells that convert their motion into electrical signals.
 These are in turn interpreted by nerve cells that transform them into electrical impulses that travel through the auditory nerve to structures in the brainstem for further processing.
 Hearing is a complicated mechanism!

 Apart from having a vested interest in keeping one’s ears in perfect condition, what most concerns musicians here, and hence music theory, is basic knowledge about vibrations, especially those that we recognize as tones, as pitches.